 For those of you that are new to this blog, I figured it might be time to reintroduce myself to new visitors to this site.
 Who am I exactly?
 Well, here is a little about me.

-I grew up Southern California for the first ten years of my life and then my family moved to Colorado in July of 2007 for my Dad’s job where I have lived ever since.
+I grew up in Southern California for the first ten years of my life and then my family moved to Colorado in July of 2007 for my Dad’s job where I have lived ever since.
 I was raised by my parents in the Calvary Chapel Movement, along with my four siblings.
 My four siblings are Rachel, John, Corban, and Nathan.
 My parents grew up in very broken homes, which directly influenced their strong emphasis on a family established on Christ first and foremost.

 I came to faith in Christ when I was 9 in the summer of 2006 and have been a Christian ever since.
 My parents strong belief in Christianity had a great impact on my path towards the Christian faith, but the decision was all my own.
 I privately accepted Christ walking home from my friend David’s house where we were watching Playboy DVD’s after school.
 I publicly came to Christ at Calvary Chapel Oxnard’s Summer VBS a few weeks later when my VBS group leader explained the Gospel to me after I questioned him as to whether or not it was true.